-Many online merchants fight chargebacks by using payment gateway filters to protect their integrated payments processes from fraudulent behavior.
-What they may not realize is that these gateway filters are actually hurting their businesses by declining perfectly safe orders along with fraudulent ones.
+Ecommerce merchants fight chargebacks by using payment gateway filters to protect their integrated payments processes from fraudulent behavior.
+What many online stores may not realize is that using gateway filters for eCommerce fraud prevention actually hurts their businesses by declining good orders along with fraudulent ones, blocking their revenue and stunting their growth.

 What is a Payment Gateway?